Rishi-Bethi-007/RishiBethi-org/README.md

 # RishiBethi-org

-Rishi Bethi's organization, try it out now.
+Rishi Bethi's organization, try it out nown using this repo.